 QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [PASS]

-The EPS growth for this quarter relative to the same quarter a year earlier for FOSL (25.40%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
-Furthermore, growth from Q5 to Q1 beat estimates, for this year and next, by more than 25%.
-This is considered extremely upbeat, hence FOSL passes the first requirement.
+Although FOSL's EPS growth for this quarter relative to the same quarter a year earlier (-11.94%) is below the minimum 18% that this methodology likes to see, earnings have been accelerating over the past 4 quarters.
+This is a very positive sign, and therefore FOSL passes the first requirement.

 ANNUAL EARNINGS GROWTH: [PASS]